mrsonne/hubit/examples/tanks/README.md

 While it provides a nice flexibility to be able to refer to neighboring tanks it is tiresome if we have many tanks.
 Further, the model presented above would need to be changed when the number of tanks change which is not attractive.
 If the model is unstructured by nature the `Hubit` model could be constructed programmatically based on the mesh of cells (compartments/elements).
 ## Structured compartments - component contexts and index offsets (`model2.yml`)

-In structured cases such as the tank example below it is better to leverage the two `Hubit` features _component contexts_ and _index offsets_.
+In structured cases, such as the tank example below, it is better to leverage the two `Hubit` features _component contexts_ and _index offsets_ than to explicitly define all indices.

 ```